OnlyArkMani/Secure-Chat-App/README.md

 Security Focus: Encrypted messaging (planned)

-ℹ️ Tech stack can be updated as the project evolves.
+Tech stack can be updated as the project evolves.

-🧠 Project Vision
+Project Vision

 The goal of Secure Chat App is not just messaging — but privacy-first communication.